 What do beer biscuits taste like?

 Beer biscuits taste like traditional, flaky biscuits, with just a few key distinctions.
 First, the biscuit will adopt the flavor profile of the beer you use - though, this will be a subtle difference.
 If you plan to use a flavored beer, just know that some of that flavor will be detectable in the biscuits.
 Generally, beer biscuits have a yeast-like taste that makes these delicious when served with jam, (vegan) butter, or paired with savory herbs.

 Can I substitute self-rising flour for all-purpose flour?

 Yes!
 If you do, simply omit the baking powder and kosher salt called for in this particular recipe.
 Most self-rising flour brands include the baking powder and salt in the flour itself, so adding these ingredients would increase the leavening and sodium too much.
 The beer biscuits will have the same desired consistency.

 Does the type of beer matter?

 Technically, it does when it comes to taste and flavor profile.
-If you grab a pumpkin ale during the fall, your biscuits will have a hint of pumpkin flavor (fun idea for this fall…making note!).
+If you grab a pumpkin ale during the fall, your biscuits will have a hint of pumpkin flavor (fun idea for this fall...making note!).
 The darker the beer, the more complex and full-bodied the flavor.
 I like using a light beer to save calories and give the biscuits a hint of beer flavor.
 That means you can add toppings and build the biscuit without too many conflicts.
-We’ll cheers to that!
+Plus, if you use a vegan beer, you can stick with a vegan diet.
+We'll cheers to that!